- Pack Ln, Basingstoke, UK

-- Pay scale: Zone 3 Grade D
+- Pay scale: MAT Teacher

 - Department: The Coppice Spring Academy

-- Contractual type: Term time only – full time – permanent
+- Contractual type: Full time - permanent

 The Catch22 Multi Academies Trust is the vehicle for our sponsorship of an expanding number of academies focusing on learners who can benefit from small, supportive alternative education provision.

 The Coppice Spring Academy is a social, emotional and mental health school which offers full time education and therapeutic support to 70 children aged 11 to 16 years old.
 Pupils will be referred to the school by the local authority as part of their duties to arrange SEN provision.

 We are looking for a Teacher to work in our provision teaching students who have emotional and behavioural difficulties, in small groups.
 The work is intensive requiring flexibility, sensitivity, patience and resilience.
 An ability to work with and engage all students with creativity and passion towards the subject is essential.